Our PGA Professional

 The Dunes is pleased to announce the addition of our new 1st Assistant Golf Professional, Mike Abbenante who is also available for private and group instruction.

 Three Key Pre-Swing Fundamentals

-From Chris Shaul, PGA
+From Ryan Hagerman, PGA

 I like to keep golf simple.
 Get a routine and stick with it.
 This easy pre-shot routine has always served me well.
 It encompasses everything PGA Professionals like me stand for, literally.
 Here is a simple technique to try the next time you are here at The Dunes hitting practice balls:

 Posture: Stand tall and athletic like you are about to guard someone in basketball.
 Bend at the hips so that your sternum goes down and your seat goes out until your arms hang naturally.
 Unlock your knees and you are ready for the next step.

 Grip: Put your right index finger into the palm of your left hand and wrap the fingers of your left hand around it.
 Try to pull the finger out.
 Comes right out, doesn't it?
 Now, put your right index finger into the fingers of your left hand and wrap the fingers of your left hand around it.
 Try to pull your finger out now.
 You will pull your finger out of the socket before that finger will come out.
 Tells us that our fingers are strong and our palms are very weak.
 Let's get the grip on your club into the fingers of both hands.